StargemSystems/oily/Readme.md

 # Slix

 A flake with the aim to replace Nix's use of Bash, in favor of the modern and compatible Oil Shell.
-Here you'll find integrations and utilities providing better support for using Oil and Nix together.

-Currently it mainly just provides a more up to date version of oil, than what's usually available in `nixpkgs-unstable`.
+Here you'll find integrations and utilities providing better support for using Nix and Oil together.Mainly it provides a more up to date version of oil than what's usually available in `nixpkgs-unstable`.

 ## Grease